Random Year Generator

 How many years can I generate at once? expand_more

 You can generate up to 100 random years in a single batch.
-If you need more, simply click Generate again to produce a new set of results.
+If you need more, simply click Generate again to produce a new set of results without changing your range settings.

 Are the years truly random? expand_more